 Where, When, and how often do you meet?

-Shanan Co-op is a parent led co-op that meets on Mondays at Spirit of Joy Lutheran Church in Weddington (8600 Potter Road).
+Shanan Co-op is a parent led co-op that meets on Tuesdays at Spirit of Joy Lutheran Church in Weddington (8600 Potter Road).

 What courses do you study?

 Everything we study at Shanan can be categorized within an 8 year cycle* (See last page for complete 8 year cycle)

 The Fall Semester is typically for the Sciences, Writing and Resource Room.
 Over 8 years, we study the major sciences and Geography.
 We also do Civics twice (every General Election year).

 The Spring Semester is for History, Literature and Resource Room.
 Over 8 years, we study all the major time periods chronologically, from Ancient Civilizations to the Modern Era.

 Resource Room is the hour in our morning when the kids have a chance to make or do whatever they’re learning about.
 If we’re studying Anatomy, they might do dissections.
 If we’re learning about the Renaissance, they might paint a still life or make a miniature of DaVinci’s self-supporting bridge.